 Hoshigaki

 “That whole process takes a hard bitter unpalatable fruit, and time passes and it matures into something sweet,” Zauner says.
-“I felt, as someone with this narrative of writing about grief and loss and more bitter topics, embracing the sweeter side of life—embracing joy—was a fitting metaphor.” —Michelle Zauner (author of Crying in H-Mart)
+“I felt, as someone with this narrative of writing about grief and loss and more bitter topics, embracing the sweeter side of life—embracing joy—was a fitting metaphor.”

 Last week I wrote about Kamikatsu’s last thatched roof house.
 Thank you to everyone who read it and supported the campaign!
 This week I helped the community cut straw that will be used for the thatched house.